Skip to main content

 1. Ensure that the paging configuration is appropriate.

 As discussed above, the use of minidisk cache usually results in an increase in paging and the arbiter assumes the paging configuration is appropriate.
 There can be significant performance degradation if minidisk cache is used on a system that has not had the paging configuration tuned.
-You want to make sure that there is sufficient paging space allocated.
-VM/ESA likes large paging allocations in order to effectively use block paging.
+You want to make sure that there is sufficient paging space allocated. z/VM likes large paging allocations in order to effectively use block paging.
 If the block size of page reads as reported by monitor is less than 10, there is probably not enough DASD space allocated for paging.
 Paging space should also be isolated so that the seldom-ending channel program (start subchannel/resume subchannel) technique is effective.
 Do not mix paging space with other types of data, including spool space.
 Balance the paging I/O over multiple volumes where appropriate.

 2. When using minidisk cache, always have some real storage defined for minidisk cache.